rondrft/intouch-kotlin/README.md

 ## 🚀 Overview

-**ContactApp** is a simple **Android application built with Kotlin** that allows users to log in with a predefined account and manage a personal contact list.
+**InTouch** is a simple **Android application built with Kotlin** that allows users to log in with a predefined account and manage a personal contact list.
 After logging in, users can view existing contacts and add new ones through an intuitive interface.

 This project was developed for **academic purposes** as part of a university assignment.